71emj/compare/README.md

   .onEnd((debug, result) => console.log(result)) // { data1, data2, data3 }; "something"
 ```

-The order of the variable is in the same as the order you passed into CaseCompare.
+The order of the variable is in the same as the order you passed into Compare.

 ### Passing callback at end of a case